-On March 1, 2011, the Organization commenced a lease for its office space located at 1600 East Roosevelt in Wheaton, Illinois with a related party, Home Together, LLC.
+On March 1, 2011, the Organization commenced a lease for its office space located at 1600 East Roosevelt in Wheaton, Illinois, with a related party, Home Together, LLC.
 See Note 13 for information about the formation and mission of Home Together, LLC.
 The Organization's monthly rent is set annually by the Board of Managers of Home Together, LLC at an amount that approximates 50% of the projected operating costs of Home Together, LLC.
-The rent payment per month was \$2,000 for the years ended June 30, 2016 and 2015.
+The rent payment per month was \$2,000 for the years ended June 30, 2017 and 2016.
 It is anticipated that the rent will be approximately this same amount in future years.
 For financial reporting purposes, the Organization is treating the lease with Home Together, LLC as a five-year operating lease, which corresponds to the term of Home Together, LLC's bank financing used to purchase the property.

-Office space rent expense was \$24,000 for both years ended June 30, 2016 and 2015.
+Office space rent expense was \$24,000 for both years ended June 30, 2017 and 2016.

-The Organization leases retail space for its ReStore operations at 869 South Route 53 in Addison, Illinois, under an operating lease with an original expiration date of February 28, 2016 that was extended in the current year for five additional years through February 28, 2021.
-Rent, common area maintenance, and utilities for the years ended June 30, 2016 and 2015 were \$201,832 and \$193,793, respectively.
+The Organization leases retail space for its ReStore operations at 869 South Route 53 in Addison, Illinois, under an operating lease with an original expiration date of February 28, 2016, that was extended in the prior year for five additional years through February 28, 2021.
+Rent, common area maintenance, and utilities for the years ended June 30, 2017 and 2016, were \$225,081 and \$201,832, respectively.

 The Organization leases a copy machine under an operating lease, expiring in December 2018.
-Rent expense for the years ended June 30, 2016 and 2015 was \$3,904 and \$3,968, respectively.
+Rent expense for the years ended June 30, 2017 and 2016 was \$6,862 and \$3,904, respectively.